braingeneers/mission_control/README.md

 the normal flow).
 Once the first token is obtained manually it will have a 4 month expiration, and will be automatically renewed by `braingeneerspy` every 1 month.
 If the token is revoked or expires, the user must manually authenticate again.

+## Security considerations
+All services exist on an internal docker network named `braingeneers-net`, this is inaccessible to the outside world and access to it is restricted by the Service Proxy, which checks authentication on every request.
+Internally services can communicate over http safely because the Service Proxy is the only entry point to the network.

+Service account JWT tokens provide full access to all web services, they expire after 4 months and auto refresh themselves in `braingeneerspy`, this is an accepted security risk, trading off some security for convenience.
+If a token is compromised all tokens can be revoked in Auth0, however individual tokens cannot be revoked.

 ## Best Practices

 To ensure security and maintainability: